 EdSystems applauds the adoption of the Illinois Board of Higher Education’s new 10-year strategic plan, A Thriving Illinois: Higher Education Paths to Equity, Sustainability, and Growth.
-While this plan results from a nearly year-long effort led by IBHE, the Illinois Community College Board, and the Illinois Student Assistance Commission, we are excited to see the many ways in which it builds from long-standing efforts in Illinois.
+While this plan results from a nearly year-long effort led by the Illinois Board of Higher Education, Illinois Community College Board, and Illinois Student Assistance Commission, we are excited to see the many ways in which it builds from long-standing efforts in Illinois.
 Several members of the EdSystems team had the privilege of participating in three of the Design Work Groups: Meeting the State’s Workforce Needs; Supporting the High School, College, and Career Connection; and Close Equity Gaps.

 Here are some of the elements of the plan that we are most excited about:

 The plan opens with the statement, “A thriving Illinois has an inclusive economy and broad prosperity with equitable paths to opportunity for all, especially those facing the greatest barriers.”
 As we’ve been learning in our racial equity work, to ensure all Illinoisans can reach their full potential, it is critical to center equity as a core value to identify systems of oppression and how to dismantle them.
 As our work to develop postsecondary attainment equity targets with the P-20 Council continues, we see this alignment in values as a critical juncture to examining and changing policy and practice in the service of equitable outcomes.

 In several ways, this strategic plan builds from valuable frameworks such as the Postsecondary and Workforce Readiness (PWR) Act to enhance the pipeline from secondary to and through postsecondary education.
 Here are some highlights: